 In the wake of the Great Resignation (or Great Reshuffle), many employers are wary about turnover.
 Some leaders may wonder if investment in data literacy has disadvantages.
 Is upskilling employees going to encourage them to leave?

 This isn’t a question that should keep HR managers up at night, because data literacy is without doubt an advantage for businesses.
-Employee training is a recognized retention strategy, especially when it’s framed as a career-long employee development program.
+Employee training is a recognised retention strategy, especially when it’s framed as a career-long employee development programme.
 In particular, data literacy can increase job satisfaction and retention.
 So make data literacy training part of your employer brand.
 If data-literate employees do move on to other employment, they’ll only improve your reputation as a great employer.

 Try these tips and tricks to keep data-literate employees engaged by applying their data literacy skills: